djengineer/python_basics/README.md

 Change your right-angles triangle tree to look something like this.
 You can use * symbols in your last exercise.
 ![alt text](https://github.com/djengineer/python_basics/blob/master/imgs/m6-pyramid.png "pyramid")

-# Module 6: More Data Structures
+# Module 6: Data Structures 2 - 2D Lists and Disctionaries
 ## Multi-dimensional lists / 2D-Arrays

 Two-dimensional arrays can be used to represent a chess board for example.